rateldajer/markcrowley/_projects/Driver-Behaviour-Learning.md

 **Problem 2**: Given a driving plan and a driver model, *predict* the vehicle state at points on the driving plan.

+## News

+- See our interview about this project in 2021 on [Autoline News](/news/2021-10-14-AutolineInterview/)